mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 * **meta**    : a map with some meta data, generally none.

-#### message : This method is called when a message is received from the device.
+#### message: This method is called when a message is received from the device.

 ``` ruby
 def new_msg_from_device(message)